Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Results

-To represent this dependence on numerical discretization, we next train the model on multiple schemes and condition it explicitly on the target discretization.
-For this purpose, we use FiLM embeddings to modulate the network activations according to the scheme label.
-For this case, training is performed using two convective term discretizations, namely UPWIND and VL, encoded by the scheme labels $0$ and $1$, respectively.
+{To represent this dependence on numerical discretization, we next train the model on multiple schemes and condition it explicitly on the target discretization by encoding the numerical schemes as input labels using FiLM encodings (see \S~\ref{sec:methodology}).} For this case, training is performed using two convective term discretizations, namely UPWIND and VL, encoded by the scheme labels $0$ and $1$, respectively.
 The dataset is constructed in the same manner as in the single-scheme setting, except that the LES-nudging simulations are performed for both schemes and the corresponding encoding is supplied as an additional input to the model.
 Since the two schemes introduce different levels of numerical dissipation, the learned correction must adapt accordingly.
 In particular, for the same synchronized coarse-grid input, the correction associated with UPWIND is expected to inject more energy than that associated with VL in order to compensate for the stronger numerical damping.

 Figure~\ref{fig:case1_multischeme_stats} shows the inference results for the model trained on both VL and UPWIND using FiLM conditioning.
-The turbulent kinetic energy evolution, time-averaged energy spectra and probability distribution functions indicate that the scheme-conditioned model recovers the required correction for both discretizations while retaining close agreement with the reference statistics.
+The TKE evolution, time-averaged energy spectra and probability distribution functions indicate that the scheme-conditioned model recovers the required correction for both discretizations while retaining close agreement with the reference statistics.
 In contrast to the single-scheme model, the present model adapts its predicted correction according to the target scheme, thereby accommodating the different levels of numerical dissipation introduced by VL and UPWIND.
 These results show that explicit conditioning on the numerical discretization substantially improves the ability of the learned model to reproduce the statistical behavior of the reference flow across schemes.